Characterizing dielectric properties of ultra-thin films using superconducting coplanar microwave resonators: Measurement principle and simulations

 Since we expect some samples to introduce substantial losses into our measurements, we will use resonators with a decent amount of coupling, enhancing the signal-to-noise ratio but ultimately sacrificing some $Q$.
-For this we found reasonable values of $l_c=\SI{400}{\micro\meter}$ and $g=\SI{10}{\micro\meter}$, as determined from Fig.~\ref{fig:simulations}(a) and (b).
+For this we found reasonable values of $l_c=\SI{400}{\micro\meter}$ and $g=\SI{10}{\micro\meter}$, as determined from Fig.~\ref{fig:simulations}(b) and (c).
 Here, the strength of the excitation is already pretty high, while $Q$ is still about $\SI{70}{\percent}$ of its maximum value.